-The DSC applicant must confirm acceptance of the certificate upon notification of issuance by the CA. Notification and link are sent to a subscriber for downloading the certificate.
-The content of the certificate will be displayed to the subscriber along with the download option.
-Downloading the certificate constitutes the subscriber's acceptance of the certificate.
+The DSC applicant must confirm acceptance of the certificate upon notification of issuance by the CA. Notification and link are sent to the Subscriber for downloading the certificate.
+The content of the certificate will be displayed to the Subscriber along with the download option.
+Downloading the certificate constitutes the Subscriber's acceptance of the certificate.